0100/home-office-proving-things/README.md

 # Home Office Proving Things Prototype

+These prototypes have been designed by the Sheffield Hub for some transactions the Proving Things team are looking into providing for some Home Office Services.

+We version our prototypes using git tags with a mixture of duplicating the code into a new version folder.
+This gives the team a good insight into the changes being made by design.
+We can also track user research findings then with a version of the prototype.

+You can find the prototypes live on [Heroku](http://home-office-proving-things.herokuapp.com/)

 ## Using the GOV.UK Prototype kit

 For more information about the gov.uk prototyping kit visit [https://github.com/alphagov/govuk_prototype_kit]

-You can find the prototypes live on [Heroku](http://home-office-proving-things.herokuapp.com/)

 ## Requirements to run the prototype